BubbuDert249/Python-Ports/README.md

 # Python Ports
 This repository shows how far Python ports can go <br>
-The Tizen and Firefox OS port is just the files zipped <br>
+The Tizen, OpenHarmony and Firefox OS port is just the files zipped <br>
 The webOS port required me to make 2 Gzip compressed tarballs (.tar.gz) and a .ar archive (renamed to .ipk) <br>
 This bypasses using commands like ares-package <br>
-All of these ports use Brython, and in development Pyodide, but Pyodide was too powerful for these devices. <br>
 <br>
 # INSTALLATION: <br>
 Firefox OS: <br>